 To contact John, please email him at email@example.com or call 828-885-6014.

-Betsy joined the John N. Gardner Institute for Excellence in Undergraduate Education in July 2008 as an Associate Director.
-She serves as an advisor to campuses that are conducting Foundations of Excellence self-studies.
+Betsy joined JNGI in July 2008 as an Associate Director.
+She serves as an advisor to campuses that are conducting JNGI’s Foundations of Excellence self-studies.
 Dr. Griffin, also, serves as the primary contact for institution assistance with the Foundations of Excellence surveys and participates in a variety of other Institute activities.

 Dr. Griffin came to the Institute with over 30 years experience in higher education.
 After a brief time at Franklin College in Indiana, most of her tenure was at Missouri Southern State University.
 Her experience includes many years as a professor of psychology and numerous administrative positions.
 Dr. Griffin’s administrative positions include Department Head, Interim Dean, Director of the Center for Teaching and Learning, Assistant Vice President for Academic Affairs, and Interim Vice President for Academic Affairs.
 Several of Dr. Griffin’s roles have provided her with experience working with first-year programs and first-year students.
 She was the co-coordinator of Missouri Southern State University’s Foundations of Excellence self-study and helped oversee the development and implementation of the resulting action plans.
 Earlier as Director of the Center for Teaching and Learning, she was responsible for the coordination of the learning community program, including recruiting and training the faculty and tracking the success of the program.
 During most of her career she maintained contact with first-year students by teaching introductory psychology courses.